open-telemetry/opentelemetry.io/content/en/docs/instrumentation/swift/manual.md

 - `InMemoryExporter`: Keeps the span data in memory.
 This is useful for testing and debugging.
 - `DatadogExporter` : Converts OpenTelemetry span data to Datadog traces & span Events to Datadog logs.
 - `JaegerExporter` : Converts OpenTelemetry span data to Jaeger format and exports to a Jaeger endpoint.
 - Persistence exporter : An exporter decorator that provides data persistence to existing metric and trace exporters.
 - `PrometheusExporter` : Converts metric data to Prometheus format and exports to a Prometheus endpoint.
 - `StdoutExporter` : Exports span data to Stdout.
 Useful for debugging.
-- `ZipkinTraceExporter` : Exports span data to Zipkin format to a zipkin endpoint.
+- `ZipkinTraceExporter` : Exports span data to Zipkin format to a Zipkin endpoint.